-The teenage stereotype of lock yourself in your room was something I experienced growing up.
-It was true for me (minus the lock) but not to the extreme exhibited by half a million in Japan.
+The teenage stereotype of locking yourself in your room was something I experienced growing up.
+It was true for me (minus the lock) but not to the extremes exhibited by half a million in Japan.
 These people are known as the hikikomori (“pulling inward, being confined”).

 The Japanese government has been conducting a major study to understand the hikikomori and what causes their behaviour.
 FRANCE 24’s report is thought-provoking and tragic in many ways.
 But there is some light at the end of the tunnel for some in the video report.